 S.C.
 Tobacco Quitline Youth Support Program

 For areas in the state without trained facilitators in any of the above curricula, a program has been adapted from the state of Utah and approved by DHEC to provide services to youth who are appointed by the court to participate.
-The S. C. Youth Support Program (YSP) through Free and Clear, Inc., will provide an age-appropriate program and materials to youth who violate the state's Youth Access To Tobacco Prevention Act of 2006 and are assigned an alternative punishment.
+The SC Youth Support Program (YSP) provides an age-appropriate program and materials to youth who violate the Youth Access to Tobacco Prevention Act of 2006 and are assigned an alternative punishment.
 This service is telephone based and toll-free, and eliminates problems such as access to services, transportation, and scheduling for the youth.
 Referral form pads are available from DHEC for magistrates and municipal court judges to appoint the youth into the program.
 (Get the PDF of order form.)
 The youth receive certificates to notify the court that they have both enrolled in and completed the program.
 This program is available at no charge to the youth or court.

 Additional programs and service will be posted to this website upon approval or when available.
 Please check the site often for the most up-to-date listing.
 DHEC is not responsible for costs associated with the use of these programs.

 With the cooperation of local organizations, the Division of Tobacco Prevention and Control will attempt to maintain an updated database of local resources providing these programs.
-Submission of these programs or requests for further information may be directed to the Tobacco Division at (803) 898-2282.
+Submission of these programs or requests for further information may be directed to the Division of Tobacco Prevention and Control at (803) 898-2282.